-Does this 'Maternity Salad' really have the power to kick-start labor?
+Can the 'Maternity Salad' Hilary Duff ordered really kick-start labor?

 "I did start experiencing mild contractions within a few hours of eating it, and Etta was born two days later," said Daly, adding that her doctor had also stripped her membranes — a method used to try to start labor — right before she ate the salad, leaving the actual cause of her labor unknown.

 "The salad itself was tasty but what I really remember was the dressing," said Daly.
-"It had a very strong flavor — like perhaps it was laced with caster oil, or Pitocin."
+"It had a very strong flavor — like perhaps it was laced with castor oil, or Pitocin."

-In fact, when expecting their second daughter, London, Carson Daly had the dressing delivered to New York, where his wife drank it straight from the bottle hoping to jump start her labor.
+In fact, when expecting their second daughter, London, Carson had the dressing delivered to New York, where his wife drank it straight from the bottle.

 "She was induced, so I'm not sure if it worked, but as any pregnant woman will tell you, it's worth trying anything," said Daly.